-A bank's profitability has an effect on its long-term survivability.
-Earnings can be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, potentially making the bank better able to withstand economic shocks.
-Conversely, losses reduce a bank's ability to do those things.
+A bank's ability to earn money has an effect on its safety and soundness.
+A bank can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the bank better able to withstand financial shocks.
+Conversely, losses take away from a bank's ability to do those things.

-Green Bank, National Association scored 20 out of a possible 30 on Bankrate's earnings test, above the national average of 16.52.
+On Bankrate's test of earnings, Green Bank, National Association scored 18 out of a possible 30, exceeding the national average of 15.12.

-One key way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
-The most recent annualized quarterly return on equity for Green Bank, National Association was 12.56 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for Green Bank, National Association was 9.89 percent, above the national average of 8.10 percent.

-The bank earned net income of $27.6 million on total equity of $463.1 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 1.36 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $45.4 million on total equity of $489.3 million.
+The bank experienced an annualized return on average assets, or ROA, of 1.11 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.